liaosteven/hugopersonalsite/content/post/draft_pick_valuation.md

 ### Results and Discussion

 In trading for Brock Osweiler this past Spring, the Browns essentially traded \$15 million dollars for a second round draft pick.
-According to our model, an average second round draft pick provides just \$8 million dollars in surplus, over all four years of the career.
+According to our model, an average second round draft pick provides just \$8 million dollars in surplus, over all four years of the rookie contract.

 This means the Browns in essence removed \$15 million from their asset mountain, and only received \$8 million in return.